theosanderson/genomium/CODE_OF_CONDUCT.md

 # Genomium follows the Contributor Covenant Code of Conduct

+This code of conduct applies to all Genomium projects, including Taxonium.

 ## Our Pledge

 We as members, contributors, and leaders pledge to make participation in our